Namangoel1904/BeingNotified-SpikeAI/ASSUMPTIONS.md

   - GA4 query planning
   - High-level summarization
 - LLMs are **never** used for direct data execution.
-- All LLM outputs are validated or constrained by deterministic logic.
+- All LLM outputs are constrained by deterministic logic.

 ---

 ## Scope & Intent

-- The system is intentionally scoped to demonstrate:
+- The system demonstrates:
   - Multi-agent orchestration
   - Safe LLM integration
   - Production-grade backend design